 While hunting remains a safe outdoor activity, it is very important to integrate gun safety and hunt management into club practices.
-If you have specific or unique ways to promote hunting club safety that you'd like to share, please contact the author at ewilson@outdoorund.com.

 Ed Wilson, who has forestry degrees from West Virginia University and a doctorate from Virginia Tech, works for Outdoor Underwriters, Inc. in Columbia, S.C..